BQ-QB/FENIX-Project/README.md

 # Foundation_A.I_SWE
-Repo for the Foundation project at A.I Sweden
+Repo for the FENIX project at A.I Sweden for the industrial immersion program